sidthedesigner/Python_for_Data_Science_by_Siddharth_Swain/readme.md

 Hi everyone!
-I have compiled a list of notes that will help you in your journey of Data Science.
+I have compiled a list of resources that will help you in your journey of Data Science.
 I will be updating this regularly!

 # Table of Contents